 In many states, courts will allow the intended parents name(s) to go directly on their child's birth certificate.
-In other states, the surrogate's name will go on the birth certificate, which will have to be amended after the child(ren) arrive in order for the intended parent's name to be listed.
+In other states, the surrogate mothers name will go on the birth certificate for a short moment, which will have to be amended after the child(ren) arrive in order for the intended parents name to be listed.
 To complicate matters, some states will only allow a pre-birth order under certain circumstances, such as that one or both parent's genetic material was used.
 It is important to research the state where your surrogate resides to find out if you can obtain a pre-birth order in her state.
 Please contact us to learn about surrogacy laws in the following states: Alabama, Arkansas, California, Colorado, Connecticut, Florida, Georgia, Illinois, Iowa, Maryland, Massachusetts, Minnesota, Nevada, North Carolina, North Dakota, Ohio, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Utah, and Wisconsin.

 In Florida, gestational surrogacy is governed by Florida Statute 742.15.
 Gestational surrogacy refers to a state that results from a process in which a commissioning couple’s egg or sperm, or both, are mixed through IVF and the resulting embryo is transferred within another woman’s uterus, the gestational carrier.
 Under Florida Statute 742.15 the intended parents are protected in that the surrogate mother has no legal rights to the child that she is carrying.
 It is the commissioning couple, who are the intended mother and the intended father of the child who will be created through the means of assisted reproductive technology using the egg or sperm of at least one of the commissioning parents.
 An egg donor or sperm donor can be used under this statute.
 No genetic material can be used from the gestational carrier.
 Florida is a popular state for gestational surrogacy arrangements.